 - Teva Hurricane XLT2

 Test Results: The pluses of hiking sandals—chiefly breathability, low weight, simpler water crossings, sweet tan lines—only register if the fit is perfect.
 Every strap and buckle needs to hit your foot just so, and if a contour in the footbed is an iota off, you’re in for a world of hurt.
-That's where Bedrock Sandals come in—the closest thing there is to an insurance policy against blisters and hot spots.
+That's where Bedrock Sandals come in.

 The not-so-secret sauce is in the unique harness system.
 A flip-flop-style Y-strap crosses the forefoot, and an adjustable band wraps around the back to keep tootsies secure.
 (Think of it like a flip-flop with a heel strap—providing the airiest feel in the test.)
 The design ensures that there are no points of contact on your forefoot or across your toes.
-Our five testers unanimously praised the Cairn Adventure's comfort both out of the box and after long trail days when grime or foot swell can make other shoes fit differently.
+Our five testers unanimously praised this REI Editors' Choice Awared Winner's comfort both out of the box and after long trail days when grime or foot swell can make other shoes fit differently.
 In fact, we were so chuffed that we began distributing our testing samples to any and all parties who'd try them on, even if the numerical size wasn't perfect—not one negative comment.
 We did persuade a couple of holdouts that the sandal way of life has potential, however.

 We'd forgive you for thinking that the airy design of the Cairn Adventure might make it loosey-goosey, but that's simply not the case.
 With a three-point adjustment system, the Cairn Adventure is plenty secure for more technical hiking.
 Our testers ticked off a handful of StairMaster hikes like Mt.
 Sanitas in Boulder, Colorado, and the slog up to Spade Lake in Washington's Alpine Lakes Wilderness while wearing Bedrocks.
 Credit the geometrically patterned footbed for its noticeable skin traction and purchase: “I could almost feel the soft patterning holding my foot in place during river crossings,” said one tester after a 4-mile hike in Colorado’s Brainard Lake Recreation Area.
 To fit the Cairn Adventure initially, slide your first and second toes around the nylon webbing “toe post,” then adjust the hook strap on the inside of the Y and the Velcro heel strap.
 Once those are set to your liking, use the buckle on the outside of the Y to loosen and tighten the sandal for everyday wear thereafter.